RealWorldApplications/100-days-of-code/r1-log.md

 Added another animation to the Flutter project - using animation controller and tween.
 ### R1D21
 Worked on the Technical Documentation project for FCC.
+### R1D22
+Worked on the Flutter Project.
+Started to add DecoratedBoxTransition as another animation.
+Still needs work.